annikahxu/LunarHacks22/README.md

 **Backend Code**

 main.py: Python script that scans the given ingredient list image and compares user input from the website to the text produced from image-to-text.
 Returns message notifying user if product is safe to consume or not.
+- note: to run properly, user will need to have cv2 and pytesseract modules (cmd line: pip install opencv-python, pip install pytesseract, install-pkg tesseract-ocr)

 ingredients.jpg: Example image for an ingredient list